How to Clean the Bathroom Exhaust Fan

 2. Remove Vent Cover

 You’ll most likely need a ladder to reach the exhaust fan.
-Ensure it is stable and secure before climbing up and beginning cleaning.
+Make sure you’ve stabilised and secured the ladder first before climbing up and beginning cleaning.

 Depending on your exhaust fan, you might have screws that you will first need to unscrew.
 Put these somewhere safe where you won’t lose them.